baris-inandi/dot/README.md

 # dot

 .dotfiles!

-The world's most overengineered dotfile repo full with useful scripts, themes, a very elaborate installer and more!
+An overengineered dotfile repo full with useful scripts, themes, an installer and more!